 New employees need to understand how to use the key tools for their roles as part of the onboarding process.
 This helps explain why firms spend such huge amounts on training new employees.
 Companies spent $814 per learner last year compared with $702 through 2015, according to the 2016 Training Industry Report.
 Those figures quickly add up when you are trying to keep a tight grip on learning and development budgets.

 Cost is not your only concern.
 Any individual who spends time training, spends less time working.
 No company wants its new employees to spend any more hours than what is necessary learning how to use tools and systems.
 Employees create value when they understand how technology will help them to fulfill their roles effectively.

-How can technology help with the employee onboarding process?
+How can technology help alleviate employee onboarding challenges?

 Your business faces the complex challenge of sourcing, hiring and onboarding people every day.
 The good news is that innovative guidance platforms can ensure your new employees use the tools and systems they will need to perform their roles.
 The latest Digital Adoption Platforms (DAPs) exist to help you train your staff cost-effectively and quickly.

 Your business can use DAPs to help new employees make the most of the developments in HR technology and other business applications.
 Such platforms offer step-by-step, real-time guidance, which lets new employees hit the ground running.